 High grazing pressure causes close grazing and short pasture stubble.
-Animal performance is reduced because animals are forced to consume all portions of the pasture, including the poorer quality forage (Figure 1.8-2).
+Animal performance is reduced because animals are forced to consume all portions of the pasture, including the poorer quality forage (Figure: "Effect of grazing pressure on production per animal and per acre").
 Excessively high grazing pressure results in overgrazing.

-Low grazing pressure refers to selective grazing, with unlimited forage available to animals (Figure 1.8-2).
+Low grazing pressure refers to selective grazing, with unlimited forage available to animals (Figure: "Effect of grazing pressure on production per animal and per acre").
 Animal production rates (gain per head per day, etc.) usually are high at low grazing pressure.
 Very low grazing pressure, or undergrazing, results in wasted forage and consequent poor animal production per acre.